CIPD Absence Management Survey 2015 – Cost of absence needs more focus

 Absence is the second highest employee cost

 As Honeydew Health Managing Director, Malene Nielsen says “absence is the second highest employment cost after salaries and companies need to realise that.
-These annual Absence Management Surveys are good in bringing absence to the attention of media and making sure absence stays on the government agenda but the results are very similar every year and don’t really tell us much that is new.
+These annual Absence Management Surveys are good in bringing absence to the attention of media, making sure absence stays on the government agenda but the results are very similar every year and don’t really tell us much that is new.
 Until managers see numbers in pounds and pence, directly related to their own organisation, no change is likely to happen”.

 Other key findings in the Absence Management Survey 2015: